openet-brazil/openet-sims/README.rst

 Reference ET
 ============

-The reference ET data source is controlled using the "etr_source" and "etr_band" parameters.
+The reference ET data source is controlled using the "et_reference_source" and "et_reference_band" parameters.

 The model is expecting a grass reference ET (ETo) and will not return valid results if an alfalfa reference ET (ETr) is used.